 Syracuse/ also known as Siracusa

-Ragusa is interesting with the fact that it’s not hugely popular with international tourists but has a UNESCO status.
-To be precise, there are 18 Ragusa sites in the UNESCO’s list.
+Ragusa is less popular among international tourists but it is definitely a must see in Sicily!
+The city has a significant UNESCO status.
+To be precise, there are 18 Ragusa sites in the UNESCO’s Heritage list.

 Go to Ragusa Ibla to explore its narrow streets; you will be impressed by the Catholic architectural grandeur while visiting the Duomo of San Giorgio; for a beach day go to a Marina di Ragusa; and for the lovers of palace experiences, Palazzo Bertini is the place, it is one of the UNESCO listed sites of Ragusa.